Learn Yogawith Moriah Diederich

 I am forever grateful to my teacher and mentor Annie Adamson of Yoga Union Community Wellness Center in Portland, Oregon, founder of Holistic Yoga Therapy™ and Primal Yoga™.
 Annie’s teachings combine evolutionary and biomechanical research with a wide variety of healing modalities in a holistic approach that cares for the client on all levels.
 Her immense knowledge, wisdom and passion for therapeutics helped me both personally and professionally.

-I have also had the honor of training with Accessible Yoga founder Jivana Heyman and Amber Karnes of Body Positive.
+I have also had the honor of training with Accessible Yoga founder Jivana Heyman and Amber Karnes of Body Positive Yoga.
 They taught me how to make Yoga available to everyone regardless of body type and physical ability.
+Jillian Pransky, author of Deep Listening and internationally renowned expert in Restorative Yoga taught me the affects of stress on the human body and how to initiate the relaxation response for healing.
 I am also grateful for my training with Leslie Kaminoff in Yoga Anatomy and Breath-Centered Yoga Therapeutics, Jules Mitchel in Yoga Biomechanics and Asana, and Self Care Training in The Role Model® Method: The Science of Rolling with Jill Miller.
 My work is also greatly influenced by biomechanist and alignment expert Katie Bowman and cultural posture and ergonomics expert Esther Gokhale.
 A self-proclaimed body nerd, I enjoy teaching and sharing resources with my clients to help them function more mindfully and reduce the risk of injury.
 My desire to give my clients the best care possible combined with my thirst for knowledge inspires me to continue researching, studying, and attending workshops and trainings.

 I have lived in the Pacific Northwest since 2000, and consider myself a native despite being born and raised in San Clemente, CA. I received my Bachelor of Fine Arts degree at the University of Arizona in Tucson, AZ, where I met my best friend and husband Bret Canfield.
 We now reside in Camas, WA with our two furry kids: a couch potato Pitbull named Rookie, and a sweet and spicy cat with green eyes named Evie.